 As stated “[a]ll of the foregoing activities and interactions are specifically designed to create and strengthen a real, substantive relationship between CitizenVC and the prospective investor, and to verify and ensure that the offering of Interests is suitable for

-.”
-Once the company has determined that the investor has sufficient financial Building Relationship2sophistication, and the company believes it has taken sufficient measure to create a substantive relationship, the investor will be admitted as a member and given access to the offerings (and related offering materials) on the website.
+them.”
+Once the company has determined that the investor has sufficient financial sophistication, and the company believes it has taken sufficient measure to create a substantive relationship, the investor will be admitted as a member and given access to the offerings (and related offering materials) on the website.

 In response to the “no-action” letter, the SEC issued the following response: